-The apartment is located in a building of 600 ', once the site of the "apostolic" bakery that supplied the Pope family and distributed the bread to the poor in times of famine.
+The apartment is located in a building of 1600 , it is an historical palace located in a quiet and safe street at few steps to Trevi Fountain and 5 minutes walking to Spanish steps.
+Once the site of the "apostolic" bakery that supplied the Pope family and distributed the bread to the poor in times of famine.
 The apartment is bright and finely furnished.
 After a short flight of stairs you reach the first hallway and the door.
 The apartment is beautifully restored.
-The ceilings have wooden panelled, rooms are divided by arches with brick.
-The bathrooms are decorated with ceramics from the Italian craft tradition as well as the Tuscan terracotta floors.
-The apartment is about 75 square meters, a small hall, a living room with lounge and a dining table, but a small kitchen equipped with every facility.
+The ceilings have wooden panelled, rooms are divided by arches with brick. they are genuine of 1600.
+The bathrooms are decorated with ceramics from the Italian handcraft tradition as well as the Tuscan terracotta floors.
+The apartment is about 75 square meters, a small hall, a living room with lounge and a dining table, and a small kitchen equipped with every facility.

 The street is open only to pedestrians.
 You will experienced a full immersion into history